 For some questions, a quick answer works perfectly well.
-For other questions, like the one at hand, “who are the largest life insurance companies in the U.S.?”, a little nuance goes a long way.
+For questions like, “who are the largest life insurance companies in the U.S.?”, nuance goes a long way.

 Coverage Issued Metrics